RyanChrisSmith/address_detective/README.md

   <img src="images/screenshot-2.png">

-  - This way, your API keys will stay out of your commit history keeping them safe
+  - This way, the API keys will stay out of the commit history keeping them safe from prying eyes

 ### [Back to Table of Contents](#table-of-contents)